paulohscwb/SacredGeometry/symbols/README.md

  <hr>
  <h4>132.
 Sphere of circles with Seed of Life 3D</h4>
 <a href="vr/SeedOfLifeCircles3D.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/310A.png" class="foto" alt="Golden circles with Seed of Life"></a>
- <br><br><br>This symbol is constructed from circles tangent at two points, which are considered the poles of the sphere.
+ <br><br><br><br>This symbol is constructed from circles tangent at two points, which are considered the poles of the sphere.
 This symbol can be used to create complex shapes, such as spherical and conical helices, the Torus (considered a symbol of energy flow), and 6- or 12-pointed stars.
 This symbol represents the interconnectedness and divine patterns found in nature.
 In Sacred Geometry, the sphere of circles symbol consists of a pattern of overlapping circles, similar to the Seed of Life and Flower of Life symbols.
- <br><br><br>
+ <br><br><br><br>
  <hr>
  <h4>133.
 Hexagonal staircase</h4>
 <a href="vr/SeedOfLife3_hexagons.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/311A.png" class="foto" alt="Hexagonal staircase"></a>
- <br><br><br>Sacred Geometry is centered on the symbol made up of 7 intertwined circles, called the Seed of Life.
+ <br><br><br><br>Sacred Geometry is centered on the symbol made up of 7 intertwined circles, called the Seed of Life.
 It is a representation that signifies the 7 days in which the world was created, and that appears in many buildings and religious texts.
 Each overlapping circle means a cycle or cell interconnecting vital processes.
 This representation shows a kind of "ladder" formed by hexagons.
 The symbol of the Seed of Life appears within this symbol of hexagons.
- <br><br><br>
+ <br><br><br><br>
  <hr>
  <h4>134.
 Hexagonal staircase v2</h4>
 <a href="vr/SeedOfLife3_hexagons3D.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/312A.png" class="foto" alt="Hexagonal staircase"></a>
- <br><br><br>This representation shows a kind of "ladder" formed by hexagons.
+ <br><br><br><br>This representation shows a kind of "ladder" formed by hexagons.
 The symbol of the Seed of Life appears within this symbol of hexagons.
 Sacred Geometry is centered on the symbol made up of 7 intertwined circles, called the Seed of Life.
 It is a representation that signifies the 7 days in which the world was created, and that appears in many buildings and religious texts.
 Each overlapping circle means a cycle or cell interconnecting vital processes.
- <br><br><br>
+ <br><br><br><br>
  <hr>
  <h4>135.
 Diagram</h4>
 <a href="vr/Diagram.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/313A.png" class="foto" alt="Diagram"></a>
- <br><br><br>The symbol called a Diagram is represented by an irregular octagram, formed by the segments that connect the vertices to the midpoints of the sides of a square.
+ <br><br><br><br>The symbol called a Diagram is represented by an irregular octagram, formed by the segments that connect the vertices to the midpoints of the sides of a square.
 In Christianity, the eight-pointed star is known as the Star of Bethlehem or Star of Redemption, symbolizing rebirth and resurrection.
 It is frequently seen in the architecture of Armenian churches.
- <br><br><br>
+ <br><br><br><br>
  <hr>
  <h4>136.
 Diagram 3D</h4>
 <a href="vr/Diagram3D.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/314A.png" class="foto" alt="Diagram"></a>
- <br><br><br>In Christianity, the eight-pointed star is known as the Star of Bethlehem or Star of Redemption, symbolizing rebirth and resurrection.
+ <br><br><br><br>In Christianity, the eight-pointed star is known as the Star of Bethlehem or Star of Redemption, symbolizing rebirth and resurrection.
 It is frequently seen in the architecture of Armenian churches.
 The symbol called a Diagram is represented by an irregular octagram, formed by the segments that connect the vertices to the midpoints of the sides of a square.
- <br><br><br>
+ <br><br><br><br>
  <p class="topop"><a href="#p1" class="topo">back to top</a></p>
 <hr>